Menditect/documentation/additional/01-howtos/04-design-tests/frontend-test-find-locator.md

 For **Mendix developers**, the easiest way is to open the Page in Studio Pro and find the name by opening the Properties: https://docs.mendix.com/refguide/common-widget-properties/#name

-For **Testers** who do not use Studio Pro, it is recommended to use one of the [Browser Extensions](../../../Tools/mta-widget-finder) created by Menditect to extract the Widget name from the `mx-name-widgetName123` in the CSS.
+For **Testers** who do not use Studio Pro, it is recommended to use one of the [MTA Widget Finder](../../../Tools/mta-widget-finder) created by Menditect to extract the Widget name from the `mx-name-widgetName123` in the CSS.

 ### 2. Determine parent element